-Crime rates are indicators of reported crime activity and are standardized by population.
+Crime rates for Crime Index offenses are indicators of reported crime activity and are standardized by population.
 An offense rate, defined as the number of offenses per 100,000 population, is derived by first dividing the College's population by 100,000 and then dividing the number of offenses by the resulting figure.

-For example: On the Main Campus in 2021 there were a total of 15,990 FTE faculty, staff and students and there were 5 "Theft" incidents.
+For example: On the Main Campus in 2022, there were a total of 15,091 FTE faculty, staff and students and there were 6 "Larceny-Theft" incidents.

-- 15,990 divided by 100,000 = 0.1599

-- Divide 5 ("Thefts") by .1599 = 31.27

-- The rate for "Theft" offenses in 2021 was 31.27 per 100,000 people.
+- 15,0910 divided by 100,000 = 0.1509 - Divide 6 ("Larceny-Thefts") by .1509 = 39.76 - The rate for "Larceny-Theft" offenses in 2022 for Main Campus was 39.76 per 100,000 people.

-Please note: Please note: Due to the COVID-19 pandemic, the majority of students and employees were working or taking classes remotely during the period used to calculate the FTE for the 2021 reporting period.
+Please note: Due to the COVID-19 pandemic, the majority of students and employees were working or taking classes remotely during the period used to calculate the FTE for the 2021 reporting period.
 As such, the College did not record students or employees being on campus for this time period.
-For purposes of calculating the 2021 Crime Index, the College has included all students and employees in the FTE calculation for Main Campus only.
+For calculating the 2021 Crime Index, the College included all students and employees in the FTE calculation for Main Campus only.